peeramid-labs/rankify-contracts/security.md

 **Points of Interest:**

 - **Distributor Ownership & Whitelisting**: `DAODistributor` uses `onlyRole(DEFAULT_ADMIN_ROLE)` with a time delay, which is a robust pattern for protecting administrative functions.
 Crucially, the distributor owner is responsible for whitelisting which Distributions can be instantiated.
 Because these Distributions are immutable and trusted by the owner at the time of whitelisting, the risk of a malicious Distribution being added to the system is mitigated.
-The security of the entire system fundamentally relies on the security of this admin key.
 - **`MAODistribution` Trust**: The `MAODistribution.instantiate` function and its internal helpers (`createOrg`, `createRankify`) assume they are being called by a trusted `IDistributor` (`msg.sender`).
 This is because the Distributor is responsible for setting up the access managers for the newly created tokens and passing itself as the trusted middleware.
-If this contract could be called directly by an untrusted party, they could potentially configure the access managers incorrectly.
+If this contract cou ald be called directly by an untrusted party, they could potentially configure the access managers incorrectly.
 - **`exitRankToken` Function**: This function is intended to be the primary mechanism for players to convert their winnings (Rank Tokens) into governance power in the associated DAO.
 The function is `external` and is expected to be called by players who wish to burn their rank token in exchange for governance tokens.
-- **`deleteGame` Function:** The `deleteGame` function in `LibTurnBasedGame.sol` is `internal` but it is not protected by any access control.
-It is called by `cancelGame` in `LibRankify.sol`, which is also not protected.

 ### 2.3.
 Voting & Game Logic Integrity